ALERT: EARLY BLACK FRIDAY DEALS!! (Grab Top Sellers and Reader Faves Before They Sell Out!) SHOP NOW

 Table Of Contents

 A common debate between travelers is whether or not one should roll or fold clothing in luggage.
-Every traveler wants to save space, but not at the cost of wrinkled clothing or too messy of organization.
+Every traveler wants to save space, but not at the cost of wrinkled clothing or messy organization.

 The video below demonstrates rolling vs. folding methods with actual clothing items and ways to gain space and remain organized while packing.
 Take a look: